Baryogenesis and Dark Matter in Multiple Hidden Sectors: Reheating N Sectors

 where $t_I$ corresponds to the time where the Majorana fermion $N_1$ has completely decayed.
 We assume that, at this stage, the energy density of the Universe is dominated by the reheaton, $S$, and $\phi$ and $N_i$ have decayed away.
-As we can see in the numerical analysis shown in~\autoref{fig:BZ Energy Density}, \autoref{S initial cond1} and~\autoref{S initial cond2} are relatively accurate estimates for the initial conditions for our system when $S$ starts to dominate, since $\rho_{\rm SM}\ll \rho_S$.
+As we can see in the numerical analysis shown in~\fref{fig:BZ Energy Density}, \eqnSref{S initial cond1} and~\eqref{S initial cond2} are relatively accurate estimates for the initial conditions for our system when $S$ starts to dominate, since $\rho_{\rm SM}\ll \rho_S$.

 The temperature of each sector can be tracked using the relation with the radiation energy density: